Table of Contents

 - 3 Register for EORI

 After months of reading all available articles online, watching hundreds of hours of how-to videos on YouTube, and searching for breakthrough products on Alibaba, you have finally registered your Amazon Sellers account.
-Your first orders with Chinese suppliers have been placed and you expect your listings to go live on Amazon very soon.
+Your first orders with Chinese suppliers have been placed, and you expect your listings to go live on AMZ very soon.
 Hold on!

 With the help of FLEX.
-Logistics – an e-commerce 3PL which specializes in processing shipments to Amazon FBA in Europe, pre-Amazon storage, FBA prep, and forwarding to fulfillment centers, we are presenting 7 basic requirements for you to consider which will help you avoid some common e-commerce nightmares, unnecessary costs, and delays.
+Logistics – an e-commerce 3PL that specializes in processing shipments to Amazon FBA in Europe, pre-Amazon storage, FBA prep, and forwarding to fulfillment centers, we are presenting ten basic requirements for you to consider, which will help you avoid some common e-commerce nightmares, unnecessary costs, and delays.

-Although Chinese freight forwarders have several advantages over their European counterparts, just to mention generally lower prices and the knowledge of the local market, they also tend to overstate their capabilities very often.
-It takes much more time than 1-2 weeks to get your products from your Chinese suppliers to Amazon warehouses in Europe.
+Although Chinese freight forwarders have several advantages over their European counterparts, generally lower prices and the knowledge of the local market, they also often overstate their capabilities.
+It takes more than 1-2 weeks to get your products from your Chinese suppliers to AMZ warehouses in Europe.
 Unless you ship full containers, your boxes will come in consolidated containers with boxes of tens of other clients.